Grazen0/Grazen0/README.md

 ### I'm a programmer from Peru!
 I've done projects of various types, such as:

 - Discord bots 🤖
-- Minecraft SpigotMC plugins 🔌
+- Minecraft server plugins 🔌
-- Games with Unity and GameMaker Studio 🎮
-- Simple web apps using Express.js 📡
+- Express.js web servers 📡

-Also, currently learning React.js ⚛️!
+- Web applications with React.js ⚛️

 ### Also, I have experience with the following languages 👨‍💻:

 - Java
-- JavaScript/TypeScript
-- C#
+- JavaScript / TypeScript
 - HTML
 - CSS